home-assistant/home-assistant.io/source/_integrations/shelly.markdown

 ## Consumption type (generation 2)

 Shelly device relays are added to the Home Assistant by default as `switch` entities.
-A relay can be added as a `light` entity if **CONSUMPTION TYPE** value is set to `light`.
+A relay can be added as a `light` entity if **CONSUMPTION TYPE** value is set to `Lights`.

 ## Light transition